jas-dev/directory-file-compare/readme.md

 # My collection of python automation modules

-This is the begining of my python modules collection for common daily tasks.
+This is the begining of my python modules collection for automating common daily tasks.
 In the past, I've developed similar collections at work but since I keep work and personal well separated I haven't maintained a personal collection- Until now!

 ## File hashing, directory comparison, and file operations